FlashGrey3000/testboard/README.md

 # README
-Just learning testing with `pytest` and trying to create a *chess-like* game-engine to test the edge-cases and stuff..
+Just learning testing with `pytest` and ~~trying to create a *chess-like* game-engine~~ to test the edge-cases and stuff.

+I don't think I'll be building anythinf massive, as it is going against the idea of learning testing in itself, initially.

+Instead I'll be trying to build small algorithms / converters that can help clear the idea of testing and also help understand testing as a whole and I am not just sitting testing `assert 1 + 1 == 2`.

 ## Learning Roadmap
 Based on what I feel I should cover to kick things off.